2.5 billion people, nukes and missiles. What could go wrong?

 The country, which boasts its own nuclear arsenal, is India's historic adversary and considered an "all-weather" friend of China.

-Those relationships form a double-sword, analysts say.
+Those relationships form a double-edged sword, analysts say.

-On the one hand, it offers India an excuse for building up its missile systems that doesn't involve China, so "both sides can continue relations without the sense of one of them has suddenly been put under undue pressure," Chiu says.
+On the one hand, it offers India an excuse for building up its missile systems that doesn't involve China, so "both sides can continue relations without the sense one of them has suddenly been put under undue pressure," Chiu says.

 But it's not clear if China is buying that argument.

-Bratton says that contrary to popular beliefs, China, not Pakistan, was the original focus of the Indian nuclear weapons program.
+Patrick Bratton, an associate professor of national security strategy at the US Army War College, says that contrary to popular beliefs, China, not Pakistan, was the original focus of the Indian nuclear weapons program.

 And Pakistan was already in range of India's nuclear-capable missiles before the Agni-V was developed.